-- GAA (Georgia Alternative Assessment) - GKIDS (Georgia Kindergarten Inventory Developing Skills) - EOC (End-of-Course Tests)/EOG - GMAS (Georgia Milestones Assessment System)
+- GAA (Georgia Alternative Assessment) - GKIDS (Georgia Kindergarten Inventory Developing Skills) - EOC (End-of-Course Tests)/EOG - GMAS (Georgia Milestones Assessment System) - EOG (End-of-Grade Tests) - NAEP (National Assessment of Educational Progress)

 All state-mandated tests are secure tests.
 Test Examiners are directly responsible for the security of the test.
 While test materials are in their possession, they must be kept in locked storage when not in use.
 Only authorized individuals should have access.
 At the conclusion of each day's testing, Test Examiners are responsible for returning all used and unused testing materials to the School Test Coordinator.
 Test materials may not remain in the classroom overnight.